Divorce & Separation

 Divorce can be a necessary yet costly endeavor.
 If you are a small portion of "amicably divorced" families that want a simple clean split, you can go down to the court, pay some fees, and sign some papers.
-If there are specific items and rights that you want, sometimes the traditional lawyer vs. lawyer scenario -which is extremely costly- can be your best option.
+If there are specific items and/or rights that you want, sometimes the traditional lawyer vs. lawyer scenario -which is extremely costly- can be your best option.
 But for everyone else, spending several or more sessions with a therapeutic professional, assisting in who gets what, and more importantly addressing who's life is going to change might actually be your best economical and morally sound option.
 In divorce mediation, most terms are agreed upon in the therapy office which eventually gets passed for brief lawyer review and court finalization.
 Collaborative Divorce is also another option that typically handles the delicate nuances of divorce which includes children, pets, and other unforeseen circumstances that employs a financial advisor, lawyers, and a therapist to the case.
 Although this practice can help advocate for a client along with providing therapeutic options, this practice has chosen not to offer standardized mediation or Collaborative Divorce options at this time.

 Children and Divorce